History of sport in Australia: 1900s

-The first inter-state ice hockey championship was held between a state representative team from Victoria and from New South Wales.
+The first interstate ice hockey championship was held between a state representative team from Victoria and from New South Wales.
 This tournament was a best-of-3 format and saw Victoria win the series 2 games to 1.
-New South Wales was represented by a newly formed team in 1909 and traveled to Melbourne on 29 August 1909 which marked the first national interstate competition for senior men's hockey in Australia.
+New South Wales was represented by a newly formed team in 1909 and traveled to Melbourne on 29 August 1909, which marked the first national interstate competition for senior men's hockey in Australia.

-This was the year that 16-year-old John Edwin Goodall donated the J. E. Goodall Cup to the interstate series, the Victoria state team won the inaugural tournament to become the first Goodall Cup Champions, with Robert Jackson as the captain, who scored 3 goals in the second half of the final game.
+This was the year that 16-year-old John Edwin Goodall donated the J. E. Goodall Cup to the interstate series.
+The Victoria state team won the inaugural tournament to become the first Goodall Cup Champions, with Robert Jackson as the captain, who scored three goals in the second half of the final game.
 The Goodall Cup is the oldest ice hockey trophy outside of North America.